“You may not control life's circumstances, but getting to be the author of your life means getting to control what you do with them.”

 We had been married just two years, our oldest son was only six months old and I was just beginning my second year of dental school when my wife, Cindy was diagnosed with Multiple Sclerosis.
-Forty-two years ago when Cindy was diagnosis treatment options were limited and she was told that she would probably live 20 years or less.
+Forty-two years ago Cindy's treatment options were limited and she was told that she would probably live 20 years or less.
 But being young, that dire prognosis didn't register so we went about living our lives confident in the rich promise of the future.
 For 42 of the 44 years we have lived our lives together, MS has been a not-so-silent partner in our marriage.
 I believe that we chose to live a “normal life,” just as all of us do, perhaps a bit more tenaciously than most, but by “choosing” normal we managed to live a life that has been beyond normal, one that has been remarkable.

-For years I just took care of Cindy because that is just what you do, in many ways I was a victim of MS also.
+For years I just took care of Cindy because that is just what you do; in many ways I was a victim of MS also.
 In my mind, I figured her condition would probably get to the point where I wouldn't be able to take care of her, and she'd have to go to a nursing facility.
-Everything changed, for both of us, one day when she was in the hospital and was desperate to go home.
+But everything changed, for both of us, one day when she was in the hospital and was desperate to go home.
 In that moment, I made a commitment to take care of her at home and erased the nursing-home option from my mind.
 Now, care giving isn't something I "have" to do.
 It's something I "want" to do; something I have “chosen” to do.
 I am happy to do it and I feel blessed to be able to do it.
 Now I am in control, dreams and my plans are no longer on hold and I am no longer the victim.